 Because their eyesight is much more sensitive than ours, it’s also said that leopard geckos can see certain lights that we can’t.
 Again, this is probably a sense that they evolved into for hunting and protection reasons.

 We as humans think that what we see is all that is out there, but because there are many different other species with greater eyesight than us, they are able to see much farther, clearer, and even other spectrums of light that we didn’t even know existed.

-The reason is because although they may not be able to see the red that’s coming from the bulb doesn’t mean that they can’t see the light at all.
-This light can be very disturbing for them and having it on all night while they’re up at night might even irritate them a little bit.
+But even though they may not be able to see the red that’s coming from the bulb, that doesn’t mean that they can’t see the light at all.
+Just know that red light can be disturbing for them and having it on all night while they’re up at night might irritate them.

 When they drop it, they’re hoping that the predator that’s attacking them will shift their focus more towards the tail while they plan their quick escape out of there.
-Fortunately, these tails do end up growing back, but they never look as plump and healthy as their original tail.
+Fortunately their tails do end up growing back, but they never look as plump and healthy as their original tail.

 So, if you ever get a leopard gecko or have one and you see them eating their shed, don’t stop them.
-It’s good for them and even though they’re in captivity, they do not know the difference between whether they’re in the wild or in a tank, so it’s best to let them eat it all up so that they feel safe.
+It’s good for them.

 In some rare cases, they’ll let the skin sit and dry out at which point you’ll have to pick it up.
 But other than that, they like to consume it.
 It’s normal and it’s very beneficial for them as well.